Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

 Food web: the pattern of food consumption in a natural ecosystem.
 A food web is composed of many interconnecting food chains.

 Habitat: the place where a particular type of plant or animal lives.
-An organism’s habitat must provide all of the basic requirements for life and should be free of harmful contaminants.
+An organism’s habitat must provide all the basic requirements for life and should be free of harmful contaminants.

 Habitat degradation: reduction of the quality of the environment in which an organism or biological population usually lives or grows.